How long will the expenses of Summer stay with you?

 When it comes to school supplies, camps, and back to school clothes, it doesn't matter if your kids are homeschooled, private schooled, or public schooled – you can and should make school expenses part of your monthly budget moving forward.

-Figure out your total debt from the Summer.
+Figure out your total vacation debt.

 Knowing this total is the first step to paying it off.